algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_6.md

 1. **Documents**
    - Technical Specifications finished.
    - Test Plan Finished.
-   - Review of the Technical Specifications and Pull request did.
+   - Reviewed the Technical Specifications and submitted a pull request.
-   - Started the weekly 6, and update the wbs, actual schedule.
+   - Started the weekly 6 and updated the WBS and actual schedule.
 2. **Development**
-   - Add the feature of localisation of products.
+   - Add the feature of localization of products.
    - Fix some bugs.
-   - Continue to fiel the data.
+   - Continue to fill in the data.

 ## Challenges